 If the bridge crewmembers aren't around, in many cases, the Army can't move forward (literally).
 So this role is crucial to keeping the Army going where it needs to.

-This job is categorized as Army military occupational specialty (MOS) 12C.
+This job is categorized as an Army military occupational specialty (MOS) 12C.

 These soldiers operate bridge trucks and light vehicles and act as deckhands on bridge erection boats.
 They prep bridge sites, which include rafts, and other bridge operations, and install kedge anchorage systems, wire obstacle material (think barbed wire), overhead anchorage systems, and demolition firing systems.

 They'll also launch and retrieve ribbon bridge bays, and assemble and maintain military fixed and float bridges.
 This work is performed in all kinds of scenarios and weather, including while under enemy fire, in rain and snow and extreme heat, and during natural disasters.